Hornets spoil Curry's homecoming again, beat Warriors in OT

 Hornets spoil Curry’s homecoming again, beat Warriors in OT

-CHARLOTTE, N.C.
-(AP) — P.J.
-Washington scored 31 points, Gordon Hayward added 23 and the Charlotte Hornets once again spoiled Stephen Curry’s annual homecoming game with a 120-113 overtime win over the Golden State Warriors on Saturday night.
+P.J.
+Washington erupted for 31 points, Gordon Hayward added 23 and the Hornets once again spoiled Stephen Curry’s annual homecoming game with a 120-113 overtime win over the Warriors on Saturday night.

-Kelly Oubre Jr added 18 points as the Hornets beat the Warriors for the fourth straight year at the Spectrum Center in Curry’s hometown despite playing without their starting backcourt of LaMelo Ball and Terry Rozier.
+Kelly Oubre Jr added 18 points as the Hornets beat the Warriors for the fourth straight year at the Spectrum Center, just a few miles from where Curry grew up.

+“They obviously understand who is coming into the building so they don’t want to give us anything easy,” Curry said.
+“We knew they were going to come out aggressive and with a sense of pride and they did that.”

 Curry scored 31 points and had 11 rebounds to pace the Warriors, but missed a tightly contested 3-pointer at the end of regulation that would have won the game.
 He also air-balled a 3 in overtime and finished 3 of 13 from beyond the arc.

-Jordan Poole had 24 points off the bench for the Warriors.
+Jordan Poole had 24 points off the bench for Golden State.

 In the extra period, Jalen McDaniels knocked down a momentum-turning 3-pointer from the left wing and Dennis Smith Jr. scored on a drive to the hole to give the Hornets the lead for good at 116-111.